ansible-collections/community.postgresql/README.md

 This collection is a part of the Ansible package.

+## Our mission

+At `community.postgresql` Ansible collection project, our mission is to produce and maintain simple, flexible, and powerful open-source software tailored to automating PostgreSQL-related tasks.

+We welcome members from all skill levels to participate actively in our open, inclusive, and vibrant community.
+Whether you are a expert or just beginning your journey with Ansible and PostgreSQL, you are encouraged to contribute, share insights, and collaborate with fellow enthusiasts.

+We strive to make managing PostgreSQL deployments as effortless and efficient as possible with automation, enabling users to focus on their core objectives.

 ## Code of Conduct

 We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.